BrianGaliwango/fast-foods/README.md

 ### Cart page ***

 Users can view their orders
-user can add quantity or decrease quantity for the order Users can delete the order for cart
+user can add or decrease quantity for the order
+Users can delete the order for cart

 ### Admins page ***